-- a.
-The donee's appointment is cancelled if the: - donee dies, - marriage between the donor and donee is dissolved or annulled unless the LPA itself specifically provides that it will not, - donee formally refuses the appointment of donee, or - donee lacks mental capacity. - b.
-However, the LPA is not cancelled and remains valid if there is a replacement donee appointed under it or there is one or more surviving donees appointed to act jointly and severally on any matter.
+- a The donee's appointment is cancelled if the: - donee dies, - marriage between the donor and donee is dissolved or annulled unless the LPA itself specifically provides that it will not,

+- donee formally refuses the appointment of donee, or - donee lacks mental capacity. - b However, the LPA is not cancelled and remains valid if there is a replacement donee appointed under it or there is one or more surviving donees appointed to act jointly and severally on any matter. - c The power conferred by the LPA will be cancelled if the LPA appoints two or more donees to act jointly and the power to one of those donees is cancelled.